core-wg/href/draft-ietf-core-href.md

 ### `scheme-name` and `scheme-id` {#scheme-id}

-In the scheme section, a CRI scheme can be given as a negative integer `scheme-id` derived from the *scheme number*, or optionally by its `scheme-name` (a text string giving the scheme name as in URIs' scheme section, mapped to lower case).
+In the scheme section, a CRI scheme is usually given as a negative integer `scheme-id` derived from the *scheme number*.
+Optionally, it can instead be identified by its `scheme-name` (a text string giving the scheme name as in URIs' scheme section, mapped to lower case).
 (Note that, in {{cddl}}, `scheme-name` is marked as a feature, as only